 We define non-GAAP operating cash flow as operating cash flow before the Sinovel settlement (net of legal fees and expenses); tax effect of adjustments; and other unusual cash flows or items.
+The tax effect of adjustments relates primarily to the Sinovel settlement, net.
 We believe non-GAAP operating cash flow assists management and investors in comparing our operating cash flow across reporting periods on a consistent basis by excluding these non-recurring cash items that it does not believe are indicative of our core operating cash flow.
 A reconciliation of GAAP to non-GAAP operating cash flow is set forth in the table below (in thousands).